 It can be reached only by boat.
 This is a sloping wall with a few coral outcrops where Anthias aggregate around coral formations and sea fans.
 Reef fish also concentrate around these formations, making this a good area for both close-up and wide-angle photography.
 Work the coral outcrops for fish close-ups.
 There are also some interesting caves between 10 and 20 feet.
 The safe, easy anchorage makes Far Garden an excellent spot for night diving.
 You are almost certain to see Spanish Dancers.

 This is one of the best places to see striking coral formations.
 Entry is down a rocky trail, then 50 yards over the reef top.
 The sloping wall is interspersed with fantastic shapes of large pillars and towers.
 Many are topped by table corals, gorgonians and soft corals.
 There are all kinds of natural, arches and lattice work for dramatic silhouettes.
 Some house schools of silver sweepers.
 The largest formations seem like old, dead things with new growth on top of them.
-Most of the interesting ones lie at depths from 60 to 80 feel.
+Most of the interesting ones lie at depths from 60 to 80 feet.
 The further south one goes, the more varied shapes are encountered.
 Soft corals lend a touch of colour, but aside from an occasional moray eel and curious Napoleon fish, small reef fish predominate.
 This is also an excellent spot for night diving.

 Naama bay because of the fine sand bottom, visibility here is usually limited to 40 feet and less.
 Shallow reefs at 15-20 feet offer close-ups of reef fish, especially many calm and docile lion fishes.
 Beyond the reefs, a sea grass bed gradually slopes into deep water.
 Lionfish, tinted green to match their surroundings, often hover over holes in the sand seeking prey.
 Cassiopea jellyfish are common here, and even sea horses have been reported.
 A large turtle, hosting several remoras, is a permanent resident and can often be found in the sea grass.
 This is an excellent site for twilight and night dives.
 In the evening it can be an ethereal dive, as the soft sand bottom makes it seem as though the reefs are rising out of the mist.